Chart Color Schemes

 Educational outcomes in Capel fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 12.4%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 8.9%, followed by graduate diplomas (2.2%) and postgraduate qualifications (1.3%).
-Trade and technical skills are prominent, with 41.7% of residents aged 15+ holding vocational credentials - advanced diplomas (8.2%) and certificates (33.5%).
+Trade and technical skills are prevalent, with 41.7% of residents aged 15+ holding vocational credentials - advanced diplomas (8.2%) and certificates (33.5%).

 Educational participation is high, with 29.6% of residents currently enrolled in formal education.
 This includes 12.1% in primary education, 10.5% in secondary education, and 2.0% pursuing tertiary education.